pnnl/hexwatershed/docs/installation/installation.rst

 Overview
 ********

 HexWatershed was originally released in C++ 11.

-Since HexWatershed v3.0, it was redesigned using a Hybrid Python and C++ approach.
+Since HexWatershed v3.0, it was redesigned using a Hybrid Python (front-end) and C++ (back-end) approach.
 Only the HexWatershed v3.0 will be maintained and supported.

+The Python front-end is used to generate the mesh, build the topological relationship, and a list of other pre and post-processing algorithms.

+The C++ back-end is used to run the core HexWatershed model.

 ************
 Requirements